taypopp/Popp-Portfolio/README.md

 # Popp-Portfolio
-Portfolio of data visualizations completed in Telling Stories with Data course at Carnegie Mellon University's Heinz College
+Portfolio of data visualizations completed in Telling Stories with Data and Advanced GIS courses at Carnegie Mellon University's Heinz College

 ## About me